When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Conclusion

 This paper investigated the efficiency of YOLO11 model variants across three resource dimensions (model size, dataset fraction, and input resolution) for rooftop PV detection in a data-scarce Earth observation setting.
 Three findings emerge consistently from our analysis.

 First, smaller models dominate and the data-scarce regime explains why.
-YOLO11N achieves both the highest absolute mAP$_{50}$ (0.617) and a $24\times$ efficiency advantage over YOLO11X.
-This inversion is not accidental: data efficiency curves reveal that YOLO11N reaches near-peak performance at 10\% of the training data ($-$0.5\% relative change at 100\%), while the overparameterization ratio $\rho = \text{params}/N_{\text{train}}$ negatively predicts mAP$_{50}$ across all configurations --- consistent with the bias-variance tradeoff and the absence of useful COCO domain transfer.
+YOLO11N achieves the second highest absolute mAP$_{50}$ (0.459, indistinguishable from YOLO11S within run-to-run variance) and a $22\times$ efficiency advantage over YOLO11X.
+This inversion is not accidental: data efficiency curves reveal that YOLO11N reaches near-peak performance at 10\% of the training data, while the overparameterization ratio $\rho = \text{params}/N_{\text{train}}$ negatively predicts mAP$_{50}$ across all configurations --- consistent with the bias-variance tradeoff, the Chinchilla compute-optimal regime~(\cite{hoffmann2022training}), and the complete absence of exploitable COCO domain transfer.

-Second, resolution is the dominant resource allocation lever.
-At fixed resolution (416px), increasing dataset fraction from 10\% to 100\% yields a $1.05\times$ efficiency gain.
-Moving from 416px to 1280px at 50\% data yields $2.28\times$.
-The practical recommendation is unambiguous: \textbf{invest in resolution first, then in data volume, and select the smallest model consistent with task requirements}.
+Second, resolution and data volume contribute comparably to efficiency in isolation (+10\% and +8\% respectively across their full ranges), but resolution is the dominant resource allocation lever for two reasons that go beyond efficiency: it unlocks absolute detection performance that additional data alone cannot reach (+8.7\% mAP$_{50}$ from 416\,px to 1280\,px at fixed data), and it is the sole driver of Pareto dominance in the joint accuracy--throughput space.
+The practical recommendation follows: \textbf{select the smallest model, maximize input resolution, then invest remaining budget in additional annotations.}

 Third, these findings are robust to the choice of deployment objective.
-The joint efficiency--throughput analysis (Figure~\ref{fig:pareto-efficiency}) confirms that small high-resolution configurations are not only statically efficient but also operationally dominant: YOLO11N and YOLO11S trained at 1280\,px lie at the apex of the Pareto frontier across all 44 configurations, simultaneously maximising detection accuracy and inference speed.
-No accuracy--throughput tradeoff needs to be resolved as the same configurations that minimize model size and maximize resolution are optimal regardless of whether the practitioner prioritizes static efficiency or real-time deployment.
+Figure~\ref{fig:pareto-efficiency} confirms that small high-resolution configurations are not only statically efficient but also operationally dominant: YOLO11N and YOLO11S trained at 1280\,px lie at the apex of the Pareto frontier across all 60 configurations, simultaneously maximising detection accuracy and inference speed.
+The same configurations that minimize model size and maximize resolution are optimal regardless of whether the practitioner prioritizes static efficiency or real-time deployment --- leaving no tradeoff to resolve.

+More broadly, these results show that the scaling prior is not wrong but \textit{conditional}: it holds when data abundance and domain transfer are both satisfied, and inverts when neither is.
+In data-scarce EO settings, where both conditions fail structurally, the default assumption that bigger is better should be replaced by a principled efficiency analysis of the kind demonstrated here.